US-CBO/captax/docs/README.md

-# CBO's Capital Tax Model (CapTax) Parameters Documentation
+# CBO's Capital Tax Model (CapTax) Documentation

-The CBO Capital Tax (CapTax) Model accepts about 40 files containing a variety of data and parameter values read into the model.

-There are numerous abbreviations used throughout the CapTax model code and the documentation.
+There are numerous abbreviations used throughout the CBO Capital Tax (CapTax) Model code and the documentation.
 A listing of those abbreviations are in [abbreviations.md](abbreviations.md).

+The CapTax Model accepts about 50 files containing a variety of data and parameter values read into the model.

 The parameter files and weights data are organized into the following directories:
 * `/captax/captax/data/inputs/environment_parameters/` </br>Detailed descriptions of the environment parameters are in [environment_parameters.md](environment_parameters.md)